inkVerb/VIP/401-shell/Lesson-11.md

   - `DOC`
   - `LSTeverUwant`
   - *This is called a* ***"delimeter"***
+  - All lines between the delimeters will be the heredoc contents
-- The opening `cat <<EOF | cat > file-name` will send the heredoc directly to a file
+- `cat <<EOF > file-name` will send the heredoc to a file
-  - The lines after this, until `EOF`, will contain the heredoc sent to the file
+- `cat <<EOF >> file-name` will append the heredoc to a file
+- `cat <<EOF | sed...` will pipe the heredoc to `sed`, same as other commands
+- Heredocs can use variables

+## Nowdocs (heredoc without variables)
+- `cat <<'EOF'` opens a nowdoc, note the `'single quotes'`
+- Variables will be included as code, not as their values
+- Everything else is the same as a heredoc

+## Applied
 - *Heredocs easily have multiple lines and lots of text, this is their advantage.*
 - A Shell script treats a heredoc as a separate document
 - A heredoc can be very useful
   - Embed an email into a Shell script
-  - Putting a long set of instructions on the screen for terminal interaction
+  - Put a long set of instructions on the screen for terminal interaction
-  - Placing a blog post into a script
+  - Place a blog post into a script
-  - Many, many more
-- Heredocs might break your script if they contain "whitespace"
+- *In other languages (ie PHP):* "whitespace" can break a heredoc
   - Don't include extra spaces/tabs inside your heredoc, even for code style
-- Know the rules of heredocs
+  - This does not apply to Shell and BASH

 ___